mobizt/FirebaseClient/README.md

 By default the external Ethernet module can be used with the library when the macro `ENABLE_ETHERNET_NETWORK` was assigned and Ethernet library was included in the user sketch.

-Other Ethernet library and class than `Ethernet.h` and `Ethernet` can be used, see the [Library Build Options](#library-build-options) section.
+The user defined Ethernet class and header other than `Ethernet.h` and `Ethernet` can be used, see the [Library Build Options](#library-build-options) section.

-The class constructor parameters are included the following.
+The class parameters are included the following.

 ```cpp
 EthernetNetwork::EthernetNetwork(<mac>, <cs_pin>, <reset_pin>, <Firebase_StaticIP>)
 ```
-`<mac>` The six bytes mac address.
+`<mac>` The mac address.

 `<cs_pin>` The Ethernet module chip select/enable pin.